 We can forgive a young puppy for urinating at home.
 It can’t keep everything in for a long time.
 So you can either get the pup outside every hour or so or accept the situation.
 Try teaching the dog to go to the toilet in one place.
+Here we will look at why is your dog peeing in the house.

 Use special diapers and cover the dog’s bed with absorbent pads.
 In this case, you can’t do much but support the old animal.